meltingice/CoffeeDrop/README.md

 <h1>How to Run</h1>

-While the app doesn't really do much right now, you can start it by simply running:
+You can start RubyDrop by simply running:

 <pre>
 ./RubyDrop &